 Photography by Phil Dembinski.

-Buttercream is a fine dining and tattoo event hosted by Butterfat Studios in collaboration with Buttermilk.
-Its inaugural event took place on Valentine’s Day 2015, featuring exquisite small plates and a hand-sized tattoo.
-A second, blackwork-themed night took place in May, and later this month, they'll host a Hawaiian-themed Luau with Lost Lake Tiki.
+Buttercream were a series of fine dining and tattoo event hosted by Butterfat Studios.
+The inaugural event took place on Valentine’s Day 2015, featuring exquisite small plates and, as with all things Butterfat, beautiful tattoos.
+They've since hosted a handful of other events, including a super-fun Hawaiian-themed Luau in collaboration with Lost Lake.